 Wood remembers the role as initially being hard, but at the same time, she states that it eventually led to her decision that acting is something she might never want to stop doing.

-In 2002, Wood made her teenage first appearance as a leading film actress in the film ‘Little Secrets.’
-The film was directed by Blair Treu.
+In 2002, Wood made her youthful first appearance as a leading film actress in the film ‘Little Secrets.’
+Blair Treu directed the film.
 Wood played aspiring 14-year-old concert violinist Emily Lindstrom.

-Wood was nominated for Best Leading Young Actress at the Young Artist Awards for that role.
+Once, Wood got her nomination for Best Leading Young Actress at the Young Artist Awards for that role.
 The same year, Wood played a supporting role in the science fiction satirical drama film, ‘Simone,’ which starred Al Pacino.
-The film was directed by Andrew Niccol.
+Andrew Niccol directed the film.